WarwickRSE/IOOptimisationExamples/README.md

 For the examples above, you will need to load the following modules:

+`ml GCC/11.3.0  OpenMPI/4.1.4 PIP-PyTorch H5VFS Szip SciPy-bundle`

-For using the HDF5-as-a-filesystem tool via the Sulis module system you will need:
+For using just the HDF5-as-a-filesystem tool via the Sulis module system you will need:
 `ml GCC/11.3.0 H5VFS Szip/2.1.1`
+OR
+`ml GCC/13.2.0 H5VFS Szip`

 ## Related repos and Docs Links